changlabtw/hicmaptools/docs/usage.rst

             -local       list all contacts inside an interval

-            -loop        contact intensity between two ends of a loop
+            -loop        contact frequency between two ends of a loop

             -pair        contacts between a pair region